bazelbuild/rules_pkg/developers.md

 -   We use Python 3.
 We are not trying to support Python 2 at all.
 -   Always import with a full path from the root of the source tree.
+-   Compatibility back to python 3.6 (for CentOS 7 and Ubuntu 18.04 LTS) is required.

 ### Dependencies